Our Rivers, Lakes and Wetlands

 COLOURFUL FLOWERS

-This activity shows us how plants help to keep our rivers, lakes and wetlands clean.
-Adult assistance required.
+This activity shows us how plants help to keep our rivers, lakes and wetlands clean by absorbing pollutants in the water.

 • red, blue, green food dye